 We’ve seen companies spend a decade trying to decide whether to buy new equipment.
 The decision often gets tangled up in internal discussions, testing, and financial uncertainty.

-Here’s a compelling reason not to wait: The sooner you buy, the sooner you can deduct up to a million dollars on your taxes through the 179 deduction.
-Your company may wish it took advantage of this benefit earlier.
+Here’s a compelling reason not to wait: The sooner you buy, the sooner you can deduct over a million dollars on your taxes through the 179 deduction.
+Your company may wish it had taken advantage of this benefit earlier.

 What’s the 179 Deduction?

-If you’re not familiar with it, the Section 179 Tax Deduction is good on new and used equipment that U.S. companies use for manufacturing, service, and other day-to-day operations.
-The IRS allows you to deduct up to $1,000,000.
+If you’re unfamiliar with it, the Section 179 Tax Deduction is good for new and used equipment that U.S. companies use for manufacturing, service, and other day-to-day operations.
+The IRS allows you to deduct up to $1,160,000.

 When’s the Best Time to Buy?